Treblinka extermination camp: Treblinka trials

 The first major trial for war crimes committed at Treblinka was held in Düsseldorf between 12 October 1964 and 24 August 1965, preceded by the 1951 trial of SS-Scharführer Josef Hirtreiter, which was triggered by charges of war crimes unrelated to his service at the camp.
 (Note: The Treblinka trials were preceded by the 1951 Frankfurt am Main trial of SS-Scharführer Josef Hirtreiter, who was charged with complicity in the gassing of patients at the Hadamar Killing Facility.
 Further investigation revealed that he had supervised the undressing of prisoners at Treblinka and personally killed many children (see also: The Hirtreiter trial).)
 The trial was delayed due to the decreased interest by the United States and the Soviet Union in prosecuting German war crimes with the onset of the Cold War.
 Many of the more than 90,000 Nazi war criminals recorded in German files were serving in positions of prominence under West German chancellor Konrad Adenauer.
 In 1964 and 1965, eleven former SS camp personnel were brought to trial by West Germany, including commandant Kurt Franz.
 He was sentenced to life imprisonment, along with Artur Matthes (Totenlager) and Willi Mentz and August Miete (both from Lazarett).
 Gustav Münzberger (gas chambers) received 12 years, Franz Suchomel (gold and money) 7 years, Otto Stadie (operation) 6 years, Erwin Lambert (gas chambers) 4 years, and Albert Rum (Totenlager) 3 years.
 Otto Horn (corpse detail) was acquitted.

 The second commandant of Treblinka II, Franz Stangl, escaped with his wife and children from Austria to Brazil in 1951.
 Stangl found work at a Volkswagen factory in São Paulo.
 His role in the mass murder of Jews was known to the Austrian authorities, but Austria did not issue a warrant for his arrest until 1961.
 Stangl was registered under his real name at the Austrian consulate in Brazil.
 It took another six years before Nazi hunter Simon Wiesenthal tracked him down and triggered his arrest.
 After his extradition from Brazil to West Germany, Stangl was tried for the murders of around 900,000 people.
 He admitted to the murders but argued: "My conscience is clear.
 I was simply doing my duty."
 Stangl was found guilty on 22 October 1970, and sentenced to life imprisonment.
 He died of heart failure in prison in Düsseldorf on 28 June 1971.

 Between the 1940s and early 1960s, the Soviet Union prosecuted 21 people for crimes committed at Treblinka.
 All of them were executed or died in prison.
 In 1986, the Soviet Union tried another Treblinka guard, Feodor Fedorenko.
-Fedorenko had been deported to the Soviet Union after his crimes were exposed, resulting in him being stripped of his American citizenship.
+Fedorenko had moved to the United States before being his crimes were exposed, resulting in him being stripped of his American citizenship and deported to the Soviet Union.
 Fedorenko was sentenced to death and executed in 1987.